 I feel the Keweenaw is the finest place on earth.
 My business takes me around the world and I have seen the great places on this earth, but I can assure you that there is nothing quite like the Keweenaw and this fresh water "ocean" called Lake Superior.

 Please send us an email and let us know if you have visited Mendota and where you are from.
-I would like to post that information on a map one day showing where everyone has come from.
 At the relighting of Mendota we had more than three thousand people from twenty-seven countries and thirty-three states.
 I can only image the people and places we will hear from.

 In the near future we will once again have the lighthouse weather station operational again and also a live cam.

 Thanks for your visit and enjoy the experience.

 13702 Bete Gris Road

 Mohawk, MI 48850